-What’s new in forms
+What’s new in Kantree forms?

-Up to this point, users would fill out a form posted online and Kantree would create a new card associated with the request.
+Up to this point, users would fill out a form posted online and Kantree would create a new card associated with the request, usually in a table or kanban board.
 With this update, you can work in the opposite direction.